-Here we have used a HP V-M200 access point [18], with three external dual-band 3x3 MIMO antennas, IEEE 802.11 a/b/g/n, software version 5.4.1.0-01-16481, a 1000-Base-T/100-Base-TX/10-Base-T layer 2 3Com Gigabit switch 16 and a 100-Base-TX/10-Base-T layer 2 Allied Telesis AT-8000S/16 switch [19].
+Here we have used a HP V-M200 access point [18], with three external dual-band 3x3 MIMO antennas, IEEE 802.11 a/b/g/n, software version 5.4.1.0-01-16481, а 1000-Base-T/100-Base-TX/10-Base-T layer 2 3Com Gigabit switch 16 and a 100-Base-TX/10-Base-T layer 2 Allied Telesis AT-8000S/16 switch [19].
 Two out of three PCs were used having a PCMCIA IEEE.802.11 a/b/g/n Linksys WPC600N wireless adapter with three internal antennas [20], to enable three-node PTMP (PTMP) links to the access point.
 In every type of experiment, interference free communication channels were used (ch 36 for 802.11n).
-This was mainly checked through a portable computer, equipped with a Wi-Fi 802.11 a/b/g/n adapter, running Acrylic WiFi software [21].
-WPA2 encryption with AES was activated in the AP and the wireless adapters of the PCs, with a key composed of twenty six hexadecimal characters.
+This was essentially verified through a portable computer, equipped with a Wi-Fi 802.11 a/b/g/n adapter, running Acrylic WiFi software [21].
+No encryption was activated in the AP and the wireless adapters of the PCs.
 The experiments were made under far-field conditions.
-No power levels above 30 mW (15 dBm) were used, as the wireless equipments were close.
+No power levels above 30 mW (15 dBm) were used, as the wireless equipments were nearby.

 A versatile laboratory setup has been planned and implemented for the PTMP measurements, as shown in Fig. 1.
-Up to three wireless links to the AP are usable.
+Up to three wireless links to the AP are possible.
 At OSI level 4, measurements were made for TCP connections and UDP communications using Iperf software [22].
 For a TCP client/server connection (TCP New Reno, RFC 6582, was used), TCP throughput was obtained for a given TCP packet size, varying from 0.25k to 64k bytes.
 For a UDP client/server communication with a given bandwidth parameter, UDP jitter and percentage loss of datagrams were determined for a given UDP datagram size, varying from 0.25k to 64k bytes.

-One PC, with IP 192.168.0.2 was the Iperf server and the others, with IP 192.168.0.6 and 192.168.0.50, were the Iperf clients (client1 and client2, respectively).
-Jitter, which represents the smooth mean of differences between consecutive transit times, was continuously calculated by the server, as specified by the real time protocol RTP, in RFC 1889 [23].
+One PC, with IP 192.168.0.2 was the Iperf server and the others, with IPs 192.168.0.6 and 192.168.0.50, were the Iperf clients (client1 and client2, respectively).
+Jitter, which is the smooth mean of differences between consecutive transit times, was continuously computed by the server, as specified by the real time protocol RTP, in RFC 1889 [23].
 A control PC, with IP 192.168.0.20, was mainly used to control the settings of the AP.
-Three types of experiments could be made: PTP, using the client1 and the control PC as server; PTMP, using the client1 and the 192.168.0.2 server PC; 4N-PTMP, using simultaneous connections/communications between the two clients and the 192.168.0.2 server PC.
+Three types of experiments are possible: PTP, using the client1 and the control PC as server; PTMP, using the client1 and the 192.168.0.2 server PC; 4N-PTMP, using simultaneous connections/communications between the two clients and the 192.168.0.2 server PC.

 The server and client PCs were HP nx9030 and nx9010 portable computers, respectively.
 The control PC was an HP nx6110 portable computer.
 Windows XP Professional was the operating system.
-The PCs were prepared so as to allocate the maximum resources to the present work.
-Batch command files have been re-written to enable the new TCP and UDP tests.
+The PCs were prepared to enable maximum resources to the present work.
+Batch command files have been re-written for the new TCP and UDP tests.

 The results were obtained in batch mode and written as data files to the client PCs disks.
-Every PC had a second network adapter, to permit remote control from the official IP APTEL network, via switch.
+Every PC had a second network adapter, to permit remote control from the official IP University network, via switch.